parth2324/parth2324/README.md

 - 👋 Hi, I’m @parth2324
 - 👀 I’m interested in systems.
 - 🌱 I’m currently studying at U of T.
-- 📫 Reach me via parthsingh2324@gmail.com / IN : parthsingh251.
+- 📫 Reach me via parthsingh2324@gmail.com

 <!---
 parth2324/parth2324 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.